dyang5200/speech-recognition-flashcards/DEVELOPMENT.md

 <h2> Week Three </h2>
 During Week Three, I focused on developing the flashcard GUI/graphics.
 I added the functionality for the GUI to turn red/green based on the whether the user's pronunciation was right or wrong.
 I also added the ability for the GUI to display one flashcard to the next when the user hits a key.
+My flashcards can also play sound, given an audio file, with the correct pronunciation of a word.
+I'm not sure to what extent I will try to implement this extension, but it's a possibility.